puristajs/purista/website/src/handbook/3._event-bridge/100_insights.md

 The principal id is propagated down - like the trace id - in the whole process flow.
 So it will be available in subscriptions and function invocations.
 Each message has a unique id, which might be used by the underlying event bridge/infrastructure or for persistence purposes.

+### tenantId

+The tenant id is an optional field, which can be set by business logic to the tenant id.
+The principal id should be some technical tenant id and not something like an company name, as it might be logged.

+The tenant id is propagated down - like the principal id - in the whole process flow.
+So it will be available in subscriptions and function invocations.
+Each message has a unique id, which might be used by the underlying event bridge/infrastructure or for persistence purposes.

 ## Message structure

 As PURISTA is a message based framework, the structure of messages might be interesting.